 DLP is a security strategy to prevent data leaks via unauthorized access or distribution of sensitive information.
-Android device management enables organizations to execute DLP policies on devices as per business needs.
-For instance, as per DLP policy, Android device management allows administrators to trigger a remote lock and wipe action, erasing all corporate data from the device while locking it.
+Android enterprise device management enables organizations to execute DLP policies on devices as per business needs.
+For instance, as per DLP policy, Android device management software allows administrators to trigger a remote lock and wipe action, erasing all corporate data from the device while locking it.
 This feature helps safeguard confidential information and maintain data integrity.

 Geofencing and Location Tracking